 Arrival runway: 04R

-From the gate to boarding the aircraft, everything went smooth.
+From the gate to board the aircraft, everything went smooth.
 Nothing to mention about.
 Looking at the crowd, it seems a lot of Australians are heading to Europe for a holiday!
 Lots of small kids were seen especially later on near the rear of the aircraft.

-Boarding announcement was made, I waited for my group to be called before making my way down the aerobridge to the aircraft.
+The boarding announcement was made, I waited for my group to be called before making my way down the aerobridge to the aircraft.
 Once inside, I was underwhelmed by the cabin especially in Y class.
-It looks very similar to Kuwait Airways especially with the IFE system.
+It looks very similar to Kuwait Airways, especially with the IFE system.
 My first impression with the crew was a negative one.
 The crew wasn't very friendly and one of them gave me a stare while I was walking through.
-It reminded me of the Air India's service I had not too long ago.
+It reminded me of Air India's service I had not too long ago.
 Got into my seat, an Australian elderly lady thought she was on the aisle seat and I had explained to her that hers was the window seat (55A), she was not happy because she told the agent she wanted the aisle seat, but anyway she settled down and we started chit chatting.
 The air con in the aircraft didn't seem to be working, it was hot and stuffy!
-Had to fan myself for a while.
+Had to fan me for a while.
 It didn't get cool until we were flying!
 Here are some photos of the cabin.

 About to board OH-LQG

-Still walking to my seat, its one of the last few rows.
+Still walking to my seat, it's one of the last few rows.

 Now, do you see whether the problem is?